Never Just One Thing, Pt. VIII: Dylan, Taylor Swift, and Genius Inflation

 I was reading a culturally-oriented website of a certain pedigree online a few weeks ago and was taken aback when I encountered an article called, "Taylor Swift Is Our Generation's Dylan."
 That, quite simply, struck me as preposterous.
 Not that a person might consider that to be the case, but that the nature of their art and achievement could in no way be understood as commensurate.
 But in the interest of open-mindedness and my own edification, I paused and decided to look into her work a bit more, conscious of the fact that she is indeed an accomplished songwriter (and of course mega-megastar).

-One good source I found was one that collected 75 or so of what the author saw as her her greatest lyric passages.
+One good source I found was one that collected 75 or so of what the author saw as her greatest lyric passages.
 And, sure enough, they are flawlessly constructed and memorably phrased, with their fair share of striking imagery, to say nothing of the nice amount of ironic humor.
 As I reviewed her lyrics further, it seemed to me that the problem with the Dylan comparison is two-fold: First is what the lyrics actually attempt and do and second is the closely-related matter of the overall scope of the work.
 In terms of the former, Dylan's lyrics burst with ideas that send the reader's in so many unanticipated directions that have little to do with the subject or topic at hand.
 Just looking at some of the songs I have discussed in this series or on this site: passages from Idiot Wind leave me pondering the Christian idea of spiritual triumph, Blind Willie McTell does nothing less than consider aesthetics as a response to evil, and Love Minus Zero/No Limit presents a Zen take on love.

-As for the overall scope of the work, these are just the barest sampling of where the lyrics point.
-And beyond that, Dylan writes every type of song, from the simplest love song like If Not For You to epics like Idiot Wind and Desolation Row and so many others.
-Further, there is what might be called the Biblical or sacred mode of prophesy, prayer, supplication, and benediction in songs such as Hard Rain, I Shall be Released, Oh Sister, and Forever Young.
+blues our ancient folk music, the music has a deeper, more soulful foundation, as well as more of an anything goes attitude.
+And beyond that, Dylan writes every type of song, from the simplest love song like If Not For You to epics like Idiot Wind and Desolation Row and especially Like a Rolling Stone, a song unmatched in popular music for cutting so close to the existential bone.
+Further, there is what might be called the Biblical or sacred mode of prophesy, prayer, supplication, and benediction in songs such as Hard Rain, I Shall be Released, Oh Sister, Every Grain of Sand, and Forever Young.
 One could go on and on, but no one else really does that except for Leonard Cohen and maybe Paul Simon.

 To return to Taylor Swift, correct me if I'm wrong but she doesn't have anywhere near that kind of ambition.
 Basically, every one of her songs is about personal relationships (with heavy emphasis on break up songs), be they romantic or among friends.
 And she does this exceedingly well.
 If she sets your mind spinning it doesn't spin out into the unknown but rather into the relationship details.
 So if compare her to Dylan we must, let's call her The Dylan of Instagram.
 Or is she more accurately the Carole King of social media?
 (Carole King is great, a genius even, but no Bob Dylan.)
+Essentially, unlike Dylan she's never been countercultural.
+Even after becoming famous, Dylan worked hard to maintain an outsider's stance.

-The question still assets itself, though, Why am I even talking about Bob Dylan and Taylor Swift, together?
+The question still asserts itself, though, Why am I even talking about Bob Dylan and Taylor Swift, together?
 It has to do with a weird trend in popular culture in which certain figures are not only popular but are deemed infallible and sacred, with Swift currently the exemplar.
 Freddie deBoer has a great piece up at his site on this phenomenon, which even posits dissent from the worship as a moral or ethical failing.
 Or even an ethical affront, as when Taylor Swift beat out Beyonce for a Video Music Award and Kanye West commandeered the fucking microphone to declare the injustice of the decision or, a few years later, when Beck beat Kanye for Record of the Year Grammy and actually apologized for winning, because, well, one mustn't go against popular opinion of what constitutes "the best."
 What's pathetic is that Beck, as opposed to being humble, merely appears to have internalized The Culture of Groveling.
 Of course, number one among those among Those Who Mustn't Be Criticized is Beyonce herself, or, as they say, Queen Bey.
 I'm sorry: her music is just fine, but settle down.
 My own "favorite" in this category is Wes Anderson, whose work is inevitably cutesy and predictable and uneven but whose every new release is hailed as genius, with a few lonely dissenters crying out from the far corners of the Internet.

 And the Internet seems to be at the heart of our problem, does it not?
 In the early days, when visions of a digital utopia flourished, it was imagined that an immense democratization of expression would happen, with the voiceless gaining voice and the intelligent now having a platform for widely sharing their insights and wisdom.
 Yes, these voices are out there now, but for the most part with very few readers.
 So, that's all well and good, but it appears that what the Internet is really good at is engendering mass conformity, with a profusion of a Gen Z Stasi monitoring communications relentlessly, ever-on the-lookout for heresy, salivating at the prospect of bagging another cancellation.